zillow/ctds/_sources/faq.rst.txt

 is a known deficiency of the `dblib` API.
 String parameters with length *0* are interpreted as `NULL` by the `dblib` API.

-.. versionchanged:: 1.6.0

-Empty strings are passed as a single `BINARY` byte **0x00** to work around this limitation.

 Why don't :py:class:`str` values map to **(N)VARCHAR** in Python 2?
 -------------------------------------------------------------------